 Describes the roles of the parties involved in proposal, issuance, oversight, and closeout of subawards, including the responsibilities of assessing and overseeing risk associated with a given subrecipient, audit oversight, monitoring subawards, review and processing of invoices, proper management of equipment purchased, fabricated or otherwise acquired under subawards, application of F&A costs, subaward reporting, and closeout.
 Links to associated forms and detailed procedures are also provided.

 Subawards differ from procurement contracts used to acquire goods or services from vendors.
-Additional guidance is found in Section 2 of this policy.
+Additional guidance is found in below in this policy.

 B. Pass-Through Entity